 Correct your mistakes:

-Clearing prelims or not clearing it might be a matter of getting 4 or 5 question correct.
+Clearing prelims or not clearing it might be a matter of getting 4 or 5 questions correct.
 So work hard to rectify your weak points.
 Make this failure the stepping stone of your success.
 All the best!

 Posts for you: